 Formal end-of-audit reporting is still needed, but any “news” from the audit team must be conveyed long before the audit report is formally issued.

 ORGANIZATIONS NEED TO ENCOURAGE IT PROCESS IMPROVEMENT

-This article focuses on the auditing of an IT initiative throughout the life cycle of the project, focusing particularly in the planning, development and/or software acquisition, testing and implementation stages.
-After enough time has passed, consider independently assessing the actual results to the expected results.
+This blog post focuses on the auditing of an IT initiative throughout the life cycle of the project, focusing particularly on the planning, development and/or software acquisition, and testing and implementation stages.
+After enough time has passed, consider assessing the actual results to the expected results independently.

-The gradual divergence between the actual state of the system and the required state of the system is another IT risk to evaluate periodically.
-For example:
+The gradual divergence between the actual state of the system and the required state of the system is another IT risk to evaluate periodically, including: